-Transylvania has a number of towns that fascinate visitors with their quaint cobbled streets, romantic citadels, and elegant clock towers.
-Brasov, Sibiu, Sighisoara,and Cluj attract thousands of tourists every year with a variety of medieval and baroque-themed events, as well as with a number of well-known jazz, rock, or electronic music festivals.
+Transylvania has several towns that fascinate visitors with their quaint cobbled streets, romantic citadels, and elegant clock towers.
+Brasov, Sibiu, Sighisoara, and Cluj attract thousands of tourists every year with various medieval and baroque-themed events and several well-known jazz, rock, or electronic music festivals.

 Prejmer Fortified Church

 The largest and probably most monumental fortified church is that in the village of Prejmer (or Tartlau in local German dialect).
 The church is situated very close to Brasov (approximately 15 km) and is accessible by both car and railroad.
 Built in the late thirteenth century, the church is protected by 12-meter-high and 4-meter-thick walls surrounded by a water-filled canal.

 The inner side of the walls contains almost 300 rooms.
 Each family in the village used to have a corresponding room in the citadel – here, they would seek shelter during invasions and store wheat and bacon during times of peace.
 Today, the church and its fortification are part of the UNESCO World Heritage and a landmark definitely worth seeing on your trip to Romania.
 If you plan to visit the church, make sure to come during the annual pancake festival held in Prejmer every February and take the form of a joyful and – of course – delicious carnival.